UMANGTEK/PCB_Designs/CanSat2023/README.md

 My objective while desiging this PCB was to keep microcontrollers, actuators and main power supply in same board as all actuators indivisually require independent signal from micro-controller, while I2C is a common signal for I2C operable devices, this reduced the wires used to connect two parts.

 All the sensors used in the computer were pre fabricated, hence I did not consider the impedence while designing and worked with the default parameters.
 I had started working on this PCB by the end of 1-1 and wasn't aware with importance of trace width and kept an arbitary value of 0.5 mm for all connections.

+Both the PCB's are a 2 - Layered PCB